Bank of America: Change of CEO

+2011 to present

 Downsizing (2011 to 2014)

 During 2011, Bank of America began conducting personnel reductions of an estimated 36,000 people, contributing to intended savings of $5 billion per year by 2014.
 In December 2011, Forbes ranked Bank of America's financial wealth 91st out of the nation's largest 100 banks and thrift institutions.

 Bank of America cut around 16,000 jobs in a quicker fashion by the end of 2012 as revenue continued to decline because of new regulations and a slow economy.
 This put a plan one year ahead of time to eliminate 30,000 jobs under a cost-cutting program, called Project New BAC.

-In the first quarter of 2014, Berkshire bank purchased 20 Bank of America branches in Central and eastern New York for 14.4 million dollars.
+In the first quarter of 2014, Berkshire Bank purchased 20 Bank of America branches in Central and eastern New York for 14.4 million dollars.
 The branches were from Utica/Rome region and down the Mohawk Valley east to the capital region.
 In April and May 2014, Bank of America sold two dozen branches in Michigan to Huntington Bancshares.
 The locations were converted to Huntington National Bank branches in September.

 As part of its new strategy Bank of America is focused on growing its mobile banking platform.
 As of 2014, Bank of America has 31 million active online users and 16 million mobile users.
 Its retail banking branches have decreased to 4,900 as a result of increased mobile banking use and a decline in customer branch visits.
 By 2018, the number of mobile users has increased to 25.3 million and the number of locations fell to 4,411 at the end of June.